-a) The structure supporting the sign shall be positioned outside the 'working width' so that if the barrier is impacted by a vehicle, the vehicle will not impact the sign structure.

-- b) The 'working width' is defined in the department's, Road Planning and Design Manual 2nd Edition, Volume 3. - c) To allow a Level 2 structural inspection, the sign structure shall have a horizontal clearance of 50 mm minimum from the near face of the bridge traffic barrier.
+- a) The structure supporting the sign shall be positioned outside the 'working width' restrictions' as defined in Section 7.8.3 so that if the barrier is impacted by a vehicle, the vehicle will not impact the sign structure. - b) To allow a Level 2 structural inspection, the sign structure shall have a horizontal clearance of 50 mm minimum from the near face of the bridge traffic barrier.
 The horizontal gap between the face of the traffic barrier and the rear of the sign shall be sealed with a galvanised perforated steel sheet (maximum 10 mm diameter holes) along the full length of the sign structure.
 This is to prevent vandals hidden behind the sign and dropping objects onto the motorway below.
-This is a 'Safety in Design' requirement. - d) The design shall prevent access by vandals to the sign structure and tamper proof fastenings and connections shall be used. - e) The sign structure shall not restrict access for maintenance and repairs to the traffic barrier.
+This is a 'Safety in Design' requirement. - c) The design shall prevent access by vandals to the sign structure and tamper proof fastenings and connections shall be used.

+- d) The sign structure shall not restrict access for maintenance and repairs to the traffic barrier.
 Drilling or coring into prestressed concrete is NOT permitted.
-Signs shall be attached with stainless steel or hot dip galvanized bolts, appropriate to the corrosivity environment at the sign. - f) When a sign structure is attached to a bridge over road, the design live load for assessing the bridge structure shall be the original design loads used in the design of the bridge. - g) The impact load on the barrier shall be assessed using the Road Barrier Performance Level Selection Method in Clause 14 of AS 5100.1.
+Signs shall be attached with stainless steel or hot dip galvanized bolts, appropriate to the corrosivity environment at the sign. - e) When a sign structure is attached to a bridge over road, the design live load for assessing the bridge structure shall be the original design loads used in the design of the bridge. - f) The impact load on the barrier shall be assessed using the method as per Road Barrier Performance Level Selection in Clause 14 of AS 5100.1.
 The result from this shall be used to determine whether it is justified to use the barrier impact load that the structure was originally designed for.
 Also refer to Appendix A, in this document, Matters for Resolution in AS(/NZS) 5100, for the procedure and requirements to determine the barrier performance level.